StevePro7/3Dcity/README.md

 TODO 22/10
 IMPORTANT
 Ensure NO breakages by replacing LevelNo for LevelIndex including storage manager!!

-Check invincibility works on isGodMode [always] or local cheat [per game] Check invincibility works on Bonus Level e.g. 5 Refactor the auto move [finish scren] out to the SpriteManager so can be shared
+Check the back button on Android device [and press status bar equivalent] Check invincibility works on isGodMode [always] or local cheat [per game] Check invincibility works on Bonus Level e.g. 5 Refactor the auto move [finish scren] out to the SpriteManager so can be shared